 The New Testament does not take the pain to argue so much for God existence.
 It assumes that God exists.
-The closest passage is Hebrew 11:5.
-"And without faith it is impossible to please God, because anyone who comes to him must believe that he exists and that he rewards those who earnestly seek him."
-In Romans 1:8-23, Paul argues that the existence of God is not a problem to the Gentiles or Jews because "God has made himself known to all people."
-He says, "The wrath of God is being revealed from heaven against all the godlessness and wickedness of men who suppress the truth by their wickedness, since what may be known about God is plain to them.
-For since the creation of the world God's invisible qualities, his eternal power and divine nature - have been clearly seen" (Romans 1: 18-20).
+The closest passage is Heb 11:5: "And without faith it is impossible to please God, because anyone who comes to him must believe that he exists and that he rewards those who earnestly seek him".
+In Rom 1:8-23, Paul argues that the existence of God is not a problem to the Gentiles or Jews because "God has made himself known to all people".
+He says: "The wrath of God is being revealed from heaven against all the godlessness and wickedness of men who suppress the truth by their wickedness, since what may be known about God is plain to them.
+For since the creation of the world God's invisible qualities, his eternal power and divine nature - have been clearly seen" (Rom1:18-20).

 The existence of God is the most important question of human existence.
 It affects the whole tone of human life, whether man is regarded as the Supreme Being in the universe or whether it is believed that man has a superior being that he must love, obey and worship.
 The New Testament teaches that human beings must go beyond just accepting the existence of God.
 It teaches that such a belief does not make one different from the demons.
 What we need is faith in God (James 2:18-19).
-The New Testament and in fact the whole of the Bible speaks of God in human terms.
-God is associated with natural and cultural activities such as he is light (1John 1:5, Mt.
-4:16, fire Heb.
-12:19), a mother, father, shepherd, (Luke 15), potter (Rom.
-9:21), architect, builder (Heb.
-11:10) etc.
+The New Testament and, in fact, the whole of the Bible speaks of God in human terms.
+God is associated with natural and cultural activities such as light (1 John 1:5; Matt 4:16); fire (Heb 12:19); a mother, father, shepherd (Luke 15); potter (Rom 9:21); architect, builder (Heb 11:10), etc.